 Being prepared to drive anything, anywhere in order to prove himself, he drove appallingly uncompetitive cars such as the Footwork F3000 and last ever Brabham F1 car before finally getting himself into a testing contract with Williams.
 With Alain Prost retiring, Nigel Mansell moving to the USA and Ayrton Senna losing his life, Damon Hill became Williams’ lead driver, battling against Michael Schumacher’s Benetton in 1994 and 1995 before finally clinching the World Championship in 1996.

-This book forces a reappraisal of Damon Hill, for in its brutal honestly it makes the reader reflect on how an ordinary life can become extraordinary through factors outside of its control.
+This book forces a reappraisal of Damon Hill, for in its brutal honesty it makes the reader reflect on how an ordinary life can become extraordinary through factors outside of its control.
 He could so easily have been squashed in the aftermath of his father’s death, the expectations and pressures of being the son of a British motor racing icon.
-Instead fate, and Hill’s bloody mindedness, decreed that the sport which had created so much complexity in his early life would go on to provide him with the opportunity to unleash all of his potential and achieve greatness as one half of the only father-son Formula 1 World Champions.
+Instead, fate, and Hill’s bloody-mindedness, decreed that the sport which had created so much complexity in his early life would go on to provide him with the opportunity to unleash all of his potentials and achieve greatness as one half of the only father-son Formula 1 World Champions.

 Hill is self-deprecating and honest about so many aspects of his life, including his own innate talent as a racing driver.
 He points out that both he and his father Graham were forced into the role of being plucky British underdog, for while his father had the likes of Jim Clark and Jackie Stewart to contend with, Damon Hill found himself up against Senna and Schumacher.